Ocawesome101/photon/README.md

 ## Building

-While a precompiled kernel does ship with this Git repository, you may want to build it yourself.
+While a precompiled kernel does ship with Proton, you may want to build it yourself.
 To do so, you will need [Luacomp](https://github.com/Adorable-Catgirl/Luacomp) and Lua 5.3.

 Download Luacomp to somewhere in your `$PATH`, then execute the following commands:
 ```bash